ghga-de/ghga-metadata-schema/docs/schema_markdown/index.md

      * [Individual➞geographical_region](Individual_geographical_region.md)
  * [index_sequence](index_sequence.md) - A unique nucleotide sequence that is added to a sample during library preparation to serve as a unique identifier for the Sample.
  * [individual](individual.md) - The Individual associated with an entity.
-     * [Sample➞individual](Sample_individual.md) - The Individual entity from which this Biospecimen or Sample was derived.
+     * [Sample➞individual](Sample_individual.md) - The alias of the Individual entity from which this Biospecimen or Sample was derived.
  * [individuals](individuals.md) - The Individuals associated with an entity.
      * [Submission➞individuals](Submission_individuals.md) - One or more Individual entities associated with this Submission.
  * [institute](institute.md) - The Institute a person is affiliated with.